fireyibyron/Inner-Detection-and-Classification-of-Brain-Tumors-Using-MRI-images/README.md

 # Steps on how to run the program

-  1. Download the dataset and the Inner-Detection-and-Classification-of-Brain-Tumors-Using-MRI-images zipfile (If the raws are not showing on Inner-Detection-and-Classification-of-Brain-Tumors-Using-MRI-images file then click the View Raws link to download the file)
+  1. Download the dataset and the Inner-Detection-and-Classification-of-Brain-Tumors-Using-MRI-images zipfile (If the raws are not showing on Inner-Detection-and-Classification-of-Brain-Tumors-Using-MRI-images file then click the "View Raw" link to download the file)
   2. Unzip both files "dataset and Inner-Detection-and-Classification-of-Brain-Tumors-Using-MRI-images"
   3. Add the dataset folder to the Inner-Detection-and-Classification-of-Brain-Tumors-Using-MRI-images folder under Project model folder